-3.3 SecControl Components
+4.1.
+SecControl Components

-The SecControl framework is composed of four components, as shown in Fig. 2.
-The first component is Threat Collecting Agent, which is running outside of the SecControl Node and responsible for collecting various security threat information from security tools.
-The second one is Threat Analyzer, which is in charge of converging and analyzing the collected threat information and decides corresponding defense responses.
+The SecControl framework is composed of four components, as shown in Figure 2.
+The first component is Threat Collecting Agent, which is running outside of the SecControl Node and responsible for collecting various security event information from security tools.
+The second one is Threat Analyser, which is in charge of converging and analyzing the collected threat information and decides corresponding defense responses.
 The third component is SDN Rule Engine, whose responsibility is transforming the generated defense responses to specific SDN rules.
-The last component, SDN Rule Distributer, is designed for distributing the platform-specific SDN rules to SDN controllers.
+The last component, SDN Rule Distributer, is designed for distributing the SDN rules to SDN controllers (SDN